syneder/consul-container-inspector/README.md

 ## Introduction
-The **container inspector** is designed as a helper service to implement service discovery in an ECS Anywhere cluster.
+The **container inspector** is designed as a helper service to implement service discovery in an Amazon ECS Anywhere cluster.
 The main conditions for the service to function as a service discovery are:
 - **container inspector** must be running on a host that is running the Docker containers for which service discovery needs to be enabled;
-- access to Docker for event monitoring must be allowed through a unix socket;
+- Consul agent must be running on the same host, and access to the Consul agent API must be allowed through a unix socket;
-- Consul agent must be running on the same host, and access to the Consul agent API must be allowed through a unix socket.
+- access to Docker for event monitoring must be allowed through a unix socket.

 > [!NOTE]
-> If you are running the **container inspector** via ECS Anywhere, it is recommended to run
+> If you are running the **container inspector** using Amazon ECS Anywhere, it is recommended
-> the inspector as DAEMON.
-This will run the inspector on every host in the ECS Anywhere
+> to run the **container inspector** as DAEMON.
+This will run the inspector on every host in
-> cluster.
+> the Amazon ECS Anywhere cluster.

 ## Configure Consul agent
 Before running the **container inspector**, make sure that the Consul agent is accessible